Buggaboo/BackbaseTest/README.md

 ## Approach

 * Setup the project
-* Parse the data with org.json or regexp (see what's faster)
+* Parse the data with GSON's JsonReader
 * Write as many tests for small methods asap
 * Then gradually increase coverage, as more components starts to work

-## Algorithms / Datastructures / Optimizations used
+## General Algorithms / Datastructures / Optimizations used

-* Applied what I learned at the uni, a looooooooooooong time ago, I used a trie
+* Implement Radix sort / Trie
 * Dispatched heavy lifting with worker thread, so the app loads quickly
 * Applied MVVM (observer actually), because I thought LiveData or RxAndroid would be overkill